AC Search

 Document Navigator

-Penetrating Trauma-Lower Abdomen and Pelvis
+Penetrating Trauma-Abdomen and Pelvis

 Procedure Appropriateness Category Relative Radiation Level

-Fluoroscopy retrograde cystography Usually Appropriate ☢☢☢
+Fluoroscopy retrograde urethrography Usually Appropriate ☢☢☢

 CT pelvis with bladder contrast (CT cystography) Usually Appropriate ☢☢☢☢

-Radiography pelvis May Be Appropriate ☢☢
+Fluoroscopy voiding cystourethrography May Be Appropriate (Disagreement) ☢☢

-Fluoroscopy retrograde urethrography May Be Appropriate ☢☢☢
+Fluoroscopy retrograde cystography May Be Appropriate (Disagreement) ☢☢☢

 CT pelvis with IV contrast May Be Appropriate ☢☢☢